microsoft/presidio/docs/analyzer/recognizer_registry_provider.md

   - `global_regex_flags`: regex flags to be used in regex matching.
   - `recognizers`: a list of recognizers to be loaded by the recognizer registry.
 This list consists of two different types of recognizers:
-    - Predefined: A set of already defined recognizer classes in presidio
+    - Predefined: A set of already defined recognizer classes in presidio.
+This includes all recognizers defined in the codebase (along with user defined recognizers) that inherit from EntityRecognizer.
-    - Custom: custom created pattern recognizers that are created ad hoc based on the fields provided in the configuration file
+    - Custom: custom created pattern recognizers that are created based on the fields provided in the configuration file.

 ## Recognizer list